mridoni/gix/doc/building_and_installing.md

  - Download and install the Qt SDK (same versions as above)
  - Clone or download the repository
  - Set up the environment variables as above (you cam obviously ignore QtMsBuild and QtToolsPath)
+ - Install cmake (if not already installed)
+ - Go into the `libs/libdwarf` subdirectory and run `cmake .`, then go back up to the source root directory
  - run `qmake` (or `qmake CONFIG+=debug` if you want to build a debug-enabled version)
  - run make